 If the terms of your non-compete agreement are found to be unreasonable in a Texas court of law, you could be responsible for the attorney’s fees of your former employee as well as your own.
 This could add up to a significant financial risk for your company.
 Working with a qualified Houston business planning professional can help you to prevent these negative consequences while protecting your company against the actions of your previous staff members.

-Enlisting the help of an experienced Houston civil litigation attorney can provide you with accurate guidance and expert representation for all your contract and employment law needs.
-The business law experts at The Law Office of Henry Jakob can help you create valid non-compete agreements that can protect your company against serious harm.
+Enlisting the help of an experienced Houston civil litigation attorney can provide you with accurate guidance and professional representation for all your contract and employment law needs.
+The business law attorneys at The Law Office of Henry Jakob can help you create valid non-compete agreements that can protect your company against serious harm.
 To learn more about our extensive array of civil litigation services, call us today at 832.879.2244.
 We look forward to the opportunity to help you protect your business.